shawn-sandy/blacktie/packages/bootstrap-lite/README.md

 A lightweight build of <a href="https://getbootstrap.com" target="_blank">Bootstrap</a>, created to allow developers access to bootstrap core utilities and functions, allowing you to choose the parts you need giving flexibility and control.

-**BootstrapLite is more of a utility library than a css framework (bootstrap) and may requires some working knowledge scss/sass**
+**BootstrapLite is more of a utility library than a css framework (bootstrap) and may require a working knowledge scss/sass**

 **Inside**